oscar-barlow/CV/ReadMe.md

 # Oscar Barlow

 ## Introduction
-I'm a junior developer who has just finished a two-month consultancy contract with HSBC,  looking for a full stack role.
+I'm a junior developer who has just finished a two-month development consultancy contract with HSBC,  looking for my next full stack role.
 I invite you to check out my projects to gauge my coding abilities; I also have a bunch of soft skills that will make me an asset to your team.

 ## Blog
 You're interested in my thoughts?
 How charming!
 Read my [blog](https://medium.com/@oscarbarlow) (Medium).